 Given that copyright law currently enables rights holders to continue to license their works on an exclusive basis in defined territories, and thus entitles their licensees to protect those exclusive rights by preventing access to those works from outside their territories, it is unclear what taking action against contractual restrictions that reinforce this underlying framework really achieves.
 Indeed, it is questionable whether a restriction that simply reinforces an underlying position under intellectual property law can infringe Article 101 at all, given that the counterfactual in the absence of the restriction would continue to be a lack of cross-border competition, through enforcement of the underlying national rights.
-While it is true that the EC is looking at "modernising the EU copyright rules" as part of its wider digital single market agenda, which could potentially lead to dilution of the territorial basis of copyright, concrete changes to the law have not yet been proposed, let alone implemented.
+While it is true that the EC is looking at "modernising the EU copyright rules" as part of its wider Digital Single Market agenda, which could potentially lead to dilution of the territorial basis of copyright, concrete changes to the law have not yet been proposed, let alone implemented.
 In any event, any future changes will not change the prevailing legal position during the period covered by the EC's investigation.
 The EC's case could therefore be viewed as an attempt to use competition law retrospectively to achieve changes to the copyright regime that have not yet happened.

 In light of this fundamental legal uncertainty, and the continued importance of the territorial licensing model for studios and pay-TV broadcasters, it is unsurprising that Sky and the other five studios continue to contest the EC's case.
-While it could equally be seen as surprising that Paramount has settled, it is interesting to note the clause in Paramount's commitments stating that nothing in them "shall be interpreted as limiting or waiving Paramount's rights to engage in licensing or enforcement practices in the EEA that are legally permissible under EU law."
-While the meaning of this rather vague phrase is not entirely clear, it could open the door to Paramount continuing to maintain its territorial distribution model simply by enforcing its copyrights, rather than through reliance on the contractual restrictions to which the EC objected.
-While such a direct challenge to the logic of the EC's case would be brave, given that the commitments contain an anti-circumvention clause, the impact of the commitments still seems questionable, given the commercial context.
-Specifically, Sky will retain the right unilaterally to decide not to provide its U.K. channels to customers located outside of the U.K. and Ireland, even in response to unsolicited requests.
+While it could equally be seen as surprising that Paramount has settled, it is interesting to note the clause in Paramount's commitments stating that nothing in them "shall be interpreted as limiting or waiving Paramount's rights to engage in licensing or enforcement practices in the EEA that are legally permissible under EU law".
+Although the meaning of this rather vague phrase is not entirely clear, it could open the door to Paramount continuing to maintain its territorial distribution model simply by enforcing its copyrights, rather than through reliance on the contractual restrictions to which the EC objected.
+Such a direct challenge to the logic of the EC's case would be brave, given that the commitments contain an anti-circumvention clause.
+Nevertheless, the impact of the commitments still seems questionable, given the commercial context.
+Specifically, Sky will retain the right unilaterally to decide not to provide its UK channels to customers located outside of the UK and Ireland, even in response to unsolicited requests.
 Indeed, given that those channels carry movies from all studios, it is hard to see a situation arising in which Sky would exercise its newly won contractual freedom to offer Paramount movies in other countries on a passive sales basis when it cannot do so for other movies on the same channel.
+Paramount's licensees (who are not bound by the commitments) will also presumably retain the ability to enforce their rights under those agreements to protect their exclusivity, even if they are no longer forced to do so by Paramount.

 On this basis, the commitments appear to be a rather Pyrrhic victory for the EC.
 The main battle remains to be fought another day, most likely before the General Court in Luxembourg in two or three years' time.
-The fact that the U.K. may no longer be a member state of the EU by that time simply complicates the picture still further.
+The fact that the UK may no longer be a Member State of the EU by that time simply complicates the picture still further.